samuraii/vk_likes_test/README.md

 ./install.sh
 ```

-1) Before usage follow the https://vk.com/dev/access_token to get the access_token.
+2) Follow the https://vk.com/dev/access_token to obtain the access_token.

-2) Fill the .env file in root of the project with the following:
+3) Fill the .env file in root of the project with the following:

 ```bash
 ACCESS_TOKEN={YOUR_ACCESS_TOKEN}